Seagate/cortx/doc/integrations/drp.md

 > docker run --name drpcortx -P 8080 -e REGISTRYURL=ws://localhost:8080 -e PORT=8080 -e S3ENDPOINT=https://192.168.5.148 -e S3ACCESSKEYID=AKIAT7y9JwKbREyMsCX08G3blg -e S3SECRETACCESSKEY=IHQRZ8U/06tboLFyLduRdLfWvkSt9gl1rHQUeATQ adhdtech/drp-nodejs node serverCortx.js
 ```

-The service should now be listning on port 8080 for you to access with your browser.
+The service should now be listening on port 8080 for you to access with your browser.

 ### Open DRP Desktop
 In a browser, go to https://localhost:8080.
 Enter any username and password to get access.